telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/native-blazor-report-viewer/how-to-use-native-blazor-report-viewer.md

 app.UseStaticFiles();
 ````

+	>note When it comes to Blazor WebAssembly applications, the above step should be implemented in the project used as the *Server* where the [Telerik Reporting REST Service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) is located.
+With the [ASP.NET Core Hosted](https://learn.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-7.0&pivots=windows) template, that would be the `Blazor.Server` project.

 1. Add JavaScript and CSS dependencies to the __head__ element of the __Pages/_Layout.cshtml__ (Blazor Server) or __wwwroot/index.html__ (Blazor WebAssembly):